williamdlees/receptor_utils/README.md

 the creation of custom IgBlast databases.
 Please see the [documentation](https://williamdlees.github.io/receptor_utils/_build/html/introduction.html) for further details.

+Changes in version 0.0.57:
+- annotate_j: better handling of non-standard motifs and prioritzation of results.
+Canonical [WF]GxG motifs are always preferred, but non-standard motifs such as [WF]A.G (seen in TRGJP1, TRGJP2, TRAJ16) and [CWF][AG].G (seen in TRAJ35) are accommodated with a warning. likewise solutions with no stop codons are preferred, but stop codons are accommodated if necessary as they may be excised during recombination.

 Changes in version 0.0.56:
 - annotate_j: accommodate (with warning) the non-standard motif [CWF][AG].G seen in TRAJ35